corefan/xenko-docs/en/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 };
 ```

-In XKSL, adding a new attribute is as simple as adding it to the pool of streams and use it where you want!
+In XKSL, adding a new attribute is as simple as adding it to the pool of streams and using it where you want.

 ![media/xksl_add_normal.png](media/xksl_add_normal.png)